leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/FrontEndPlugin/Connecting_Tools.md

 another tool.

-A tool may generate events that only another tool of this type can process, e.g., the Code Browser in one tool produces and consumes an edit event that is appropriate for a Code Browser in another tool.
+A tool may generate events that only another tool of this type can process,<a name="specialtoolevent"></a> e.g., the Code Browser in one tool produces and consumes an edit event that is appropriate for a Code Browser in another tool.
 Thus, tools can be connected for only those events that they have in common.